Equivalence Analysis between Counterfactual Regret Minimization and Online Mirror Descent: Benchmark Games

 With the above definitions, we can measure the game in multiple dimensions.
 In Table \ref{tab:head}, we give some data about the games.
-In the table, \#Histories measures the number of histories of a game.
-Depth measures the depth of the history tree of a game, i.e., the maximum length of the histories. \#Leaves measures the number of leaves of a history tree.
-The size of decisions measures the maximum number of histories which belong to the same decision point (infoset).
-The actor factor, denoted as $m$, measures the contribution of the players to the number of leaves.
-We define $m$ recursively: if history $h$ belongs to $p\in P$, $m_h = \sum_{h' \in C_h}{m_{h'}}$; otherwise, $m_h = \max_{h'\in C_h}{m_{h'}}$.
-Therefore, $m$ is the action factor of the root history.
-The stochastic factor, denoted as $s$, measures the contribution of the chance player to the number of leaves.
+In the table, \#Histories measures the number of histories of the game.
+Depth measures the depth of the history tree of the game, i.e., the maximum length of the histories. \#Leaves measures the number of leaves of a history tree.
+The size of decisions measures the maximum number of histories that belong to the same decision point (infoset).
+The action factor, denoted by $m$, measures the contribution of the players to the number of leaves.
+We define $m$ recursively: if history $h$ belongs to $p\in P$, then $m_h = \sum_{h' \in C_h}{m_{h'}}$; otherwise, $m_h = \max_{h'\in C_h}{m_{h'}}$.
+Then, the action factor $m$ is defined as $m=m_o$.
+The stochastic factor, denoted by $s$, measures the contribution of the chance player to the number of leaves.
 The stochastic factor is defined as follows: if history $h$ belongs to $p\in P$, $s_h = \max_{h' \in C_h}{s_{h'}}$; otherwise, $s_h = \sum_{h'\in C_h}{s_{h'}}$.
-Therefore, $s$ is the stochastic factor of the root history.
+Then, the stochastic factor $s$ is defined as $s = s_o$.